ncatlab/nlab-content/pages/3/0/6/9/9603/content.md

 Monographs:

 * {#ConwaySmith2003} [[John Conway]], [[Derek Smith]], *Moufang Loops*, chapter 7 in: _On Quaternions and Octonions: Their Geometry, Arithmetic and Symmetry_, A K Peters/CRC Press (2003) &lbrack;[ISBN:9781568811345](https://www.routledge.com/On-Quaternions-and-Octonions/Conway-Smith/p/book/9781568811345), [doi:10.1201/9781439864180](https://doi.org/10.1201/9781439864180)&rbrack;

+* Richard D. Schafer _An Introduction to Nonassociative Algebras_, New York, Dover Publications, 1966.

 See also: